eddiegaoo/eddiegaoo.github.io/_pages/about.md

 Research Interests
 ======
-I am broadly interested in machine learning systems, data management, and the intersection of the both.
-Currently, my research is centered on optimizing efficient inference and serving for large language models (LLMs).
+I am broadly interested in machine learning, data management, systems, and their intersections.
+Currently, my research is centered on optimizing inference serving of large language models (LLMs).

 Publications